12 Best Stoner Movies to Watch This 420

 One of the biggest and best parts about the weed community is just how into it everyone seems to be.
-It seems like marijuana shirts are everywhere and you can’t ignore that Bob Marley’s face is still walking amongst us, printed to the front of some stoner’s chest.
-If you want to make the most of 420 this year, we’ve got you covered.
-So, crack out the Cheetos and strap yourself in, it’s time to celebrate the magic of stoner cinema.
+Bob Marley’s face is still walking amongst us, printed to the front of some stoner’s chest, while the best weed films take that to heart, with plenty of cultural references throughout.

 1. Pineapple Express